cucapra/pollen/README.md

 You will need to install the python bindings for [odgi].
 Instructions for installing odgi can be found [here](https://odgi.readthedocs.io/en/latest/rst/installation.html).
 Installing odgi via `bioconda` seems to be the most straightforward option.
 If you instead compile odgi from its source, you will need to [edit your python path](https://odgi.readthedocs.io/en/latest/rst/binding/usage.html) in order to use the python bindings.

 To verify that odgi is installed and the python bindings are working, open up a python shell and try `import odgi`.
-If this works, move on.
+If this works, move on to the next section.

 We have encountered two gotchas when installing odgi: a version clash with python, and an issue with odgi's memory manager.
 Below we describe what we think is a complete installation of odgi that circumvents both of these issues.